 Typically, you will be discharged between 24 and 48 hours after a vaginal delivery.
 For a cesarean, you can be discharged between 48 and 72 hours after surgery.
 Exceptions exist for shorter and longer hospital stays, if desired or needed.
 Talk with your nurse about when you hope to be discharged.

 Within six hours after giving birth, your nurse will help you to get out of bed to walk around.
 Walking will improve your circulation and prevent blood clots.

 Your nurses or the patient care assistants will check on you about every hour.
 If you would like less frequent visitations, just let the nurse know.

-After an uncomplicated vaginal delivery, a mom can eat as soon as she desires.
+After an uncomplicated vaginal delivery, you can eat as soon as you desire.
 After a cesarean birth, a nurse will offer liquids and within six hours will be eating regular food.

 If You Had Surgery

 If you had a surgery, such as a cesarean, a support person will need to stay with you in the room to help care for the baby.
 If a support person is not available, the baby will be taken to the nursery and returned for feedings.